zhong-j-yu/rekex/doc/Intro.md

 to make rule definitions and AST constructions more succinct and statically-typed.
 The application code is *short*, but not necessarily *simple*, which Scala programmers don't seem to have a problem with.
-The code appears to be functional at first glance, but to understand the code requires understanding its imperative operation model.
+The application code appears to be functional at first glance, but is actually imperative in nature;
+programmers must be keenly aware of side effects caused by every rules.

 ### Recursive Descent